 Act 1 : Block 1 (Set Up)

 Intro: This part coordinates with the Ordinary World step of Hero’s Journey.
-Katniss’s ordinary world is district twelve.
+Katniss’s ordinary world is Distinct 12.
 She is poor, forced to sneak past the electrocuted fence and Peacekeepers so she can hunt and provide for her family.
 She and her sister, Prim, live in fear of being chosen at The Reaping, an annual ceremony where one boy and one girl from each of the 12 districts are chosen to fight in a duel to the death, aka, The Hunger Games.

-Inciting incident: This can coordinate with The Call To Adventure, where the first major problem arises.
+Inciting incident: This can coordinate with The Call to Adventure, where the first major problem arises.
 In THG, it’s Prrm being chosen at The Reaping.

 Immediate Reaction: What happens right after the first major problem is established.
 In my opinion, this is Prim walking up to the podium, and Katniss volunteering.